Skip to content

 Elizabeth with a few of her many pets when a young girl

 Believe it or not, back in 2011, the word “sustainable” was hardly used in the fashion industry.
 It was absent in the media, on company websites and especially on content labels.
 I knew we needed to push beyond the status quo.
 I had friends that said, “The consumer doesn’t care about sustainability”.
 But I cared, deeply.
 Already an early member of Italy’s Slow Food movement from my time in the food and wine industry, I had done my research and I was in “the know” on fast food and fashion, textile waste and labor atrocities and the immense environmental damage already being done.
 Growing up with receding and disintegrating wetlands due to industry off of Louisiana's coast, I spent years building a non profit and raising awareness about this fragile environment.
-As an avid diver and sailor, I was aware of our oceans continuing to be filled with plastic shoes, accessories and clothing.
-And a shock effect had already set in regarding climate change when on a dive in the Great Barrier Reef of Australia in the late 90’s; bleaching from warming waters had already begun.
-In good conscience I could not see any other way to build the brand aside from clean textiles, good practices for the planet and ethical and safe production.
+I learned how petrochemical based fertilizers run off into the Mississippi River (and elsewhere) causing thousands of miles of hypoxia into the Gulf waters — literally huge swaths of unlivable water.
+As an avid diver and sailor, I was aware of our oceans continuing to be filled with plastic bottles and shoes, accessories and clothing.
+And the shock of climate change hit me in the late 90’s during dives in Australia’s Great Barrier Reef, where coral bleaching from warming waters had already begun.
+In good conscience, I could not see any other way to build the brand aside from clean textiles, good practices for the planet and ethical and safe production.
 When I hired our team, I ensured our core values were in alignment and sustainability was woven in from the start.

 When I started Stick & Ball, the existing state of fashion was prioritizing a purely profit centric model and almost everywhere I looked, the content label read some form of plastic — whether it was knitwear, wovens, outerwear, sportswear, intimates and even most leather bags (even by the big luxury houses) — pure or partial plastic or plastic coated or plastic wrapped.
 Plastic was the overwhelming majority of the supply chain.
 And it was/is for a reason.

-I fell in love with alpaca and in one of my initial production runs or knits, it was explained to me that if I incorporated even a mere 15% polyester, I would significantly reduce the cost of goods.
-Alpaca fiber (especially "baby" or "royal" grade) can cost anywhere from $20 to $40+ per kilogram depending on quality.
+An example of how enticing plastic textiles can be — I fell in love with alpaca and in one of my initial production runs for some knitted hats, it was explained to me that if I incorporated a mere 15% polyester blended with the alpaca, I would significantly reduce the cost of my goods.
+Alpaca fiber (especially "baby" or "royal" grade) can cost anywhere from $20 to $40+ per kilogram depending on the quality.
 Polyester, a synthetic fiber, typically costs $1 to $2 per kilogram (sometimes even less at scale).
+That is a significant delta in material costs.

 In spite of petrochemical based cost savings and industry shortcuts, we accepted tighter margins because we knew that doing things the right way — the clean and ethical way — was the only way.

-Fast forward our 14 years in business and the cat is out of the bag.
-Microplastic pollution fills our air and water, as well as is in our bodies and those of all of the animals around us.
+Microplastic pollution now fills our air and waters, as well as our bodies and those of all of the animals around us.
 Hormone disruption has begun in humans and animals.
-Endocrine-disrupting chemicals from petrochemical based products in fashion and beauty are a key contributor to decreasing sperm counts in men.
+Endocrine-disrupting chemicals from petrochemical based products, particularly from fashion and beauty, are a key contributor to decreasing sperm counts in men.
 By 2050, projections suggest that a significant portion of men will face infertility due to declining sperm counts.
-Petrochemical fertilizers run off into the Mississippi River and elsewhere causing thousands of miles of hypoxia in the water — literally huge swaths of unlivable water.
 Factories have caved in and set fire with workers inside due to poor working conditions, lack of safety regulations, and pressure to produce fast and cheap clothing.
-Yesterday, (not tomorrow) we began facing urgent challenges that cannot be ignored.
+Yesterday, (not tomorrow) we began facing urgent challenges that cannot be ignored in our fashion and food systems.

 Thank you to my team, especially my brother, for all of your hard work in helping us to achieve this certification.
 Our team is committed, not only to be a certified sustainable company, but to act as mentors to other companies and consumers looking for a more sustainable path.